xuan07472/ultralytics/docs/usage/python.md

         from ultralytics import YOLO

         model = YOLO('yolov8n.yaml')
-        model.train(data='coco128.yaml', epochs=5)
+        results = model.train(data='coco128.yaml', epochs=5)
         ```

     === "Resume"
         ```python
         model = YOLO("last.pt")
-        model.train(resume=True)
+        results = model.train(resume=True)
         ```

 [Train Examples](../modes/train.md){ .md-button .md-button--primary}

 ## [Val](../modes/val.md)

 Val mode is used for validating a YOLOv8 model after it has been trained.
-In this mode, the model is evaluated on a
-validation set to measure its accuracy and generalization performance.
-This mode can be used to tune the hyperparameters
-of the model to improve its performance.
+In this mode, the model is evaluated on a validation set to measure its accuracy and generalization performance.
+This mode can be used to tune the hyperparameters of the model to improve its performance.

 !!! example "Val"